-I’ve been using aerosol shaving cream since I started shaving, so that would be for at least 45 years.
-I believe that puts my shaving behaviour into the realm of a “well-established habit”.
+I’ve been using aerosol shaving cream since I started shaving, that would be for at least 45 years.
+I think that puts my shaving behaviour in the realm of a well-established habit.
 I use a can of shaving cream without thinking—saves my brain cells for more interesting applications like daydreaming and fantasizing about being independently wealthy!

 Here is what I discovered in my habit-changing experiment (you can begin to look for parallels in attempting to changing your own habits—at work or otherwise):

-It is important that I choose to change the habit for my own reasons.
+- It is important that I am choosing to change the habit for my own reasons.
 If a family member suggested it would be good for the planet if I was to change, I know my motivation and commitment would be much lower than if I wanted to change the habit for my own reasons.

-I am visually oriented–if I don’t see something to remind me of my desire to change, it is easy to forget about it (probably why I have multiple copies of the same books in my collection).
+- I am visually oriented–if I don’t see something to remind me of my desire to change, it is easy to forget about it (which is likley why I have multiple copies of the same books on differnt shelved of my bookcase).
 Shifting the location of the shaving brush to be right in front of my eyes forces me to pay attention to it so I must make a conscious choice as to how I am going to prepare my face for the razor.

 - Be personally committed to change the way you do something (a behaviour, skill, process, service, etc.) to ensure you’re sufficiently motivated to stick with it.
 Otherwise you’ll cease to pay attention to what you say you want to shift.